Ottermad/ottermad.github.io/_posts/2023-08-13-QC-Course-Set-Theory.md

 author: Charles Thomas
 ---

+I wanted to write an easy to follow guide for Quantum Computing so in order to do this I thought I'd build it up piece by piece starting with the mathematical foundations needed.
+So to start it all off I'll start by talking about set theory - the building block of modern mathematics.

 ## What is a set?
 A set is a collection of objects.
 We denote a set by putting the list of objects in curly brackets.
 Here are some examples: